 In any case, if you're on a tight budget and want an "iconic" and extremely popular sauce pan, this Farberware stainless one fits the bill.
 The pan is lightweight--the 3 quart weighs under two pounds--and probably not as durable as the other sauce pans we recommend.
 The aluminum base is on the thin side, so the heating properties are going to be mediocre: it will be fine for heating soup and boiling pasta, but you probably don't want to melt chocolate or make caramel in it.

 Note also that if you want the steamer insert or double boiler, you have to buy two separate pots.
 Click here to see the pot with the steamer insert (it's also very affordable), and click here to see the double boiler.
-We think it's a big miss to not have pieces you can buy separately for use with the sauce pan.
+We think it's a big miss to not have inserts you can buy separately for use with the same sauce pan.

 - 4 sizes, 1-4 qt.

 - Strainer lid option (see below for more info)

 - "Iconic" handles oven safe to 350F (plastic)

 - Made in China